iechor/docs/content/billing/core-billing/details.md

 ## Update your email address that receives billing invoices

-Docker sends the following billing-related emails:
+iEchor sends the following billing-related emails:

 - Confirmation of a new subscription.
 - Confirmation of paid invoices.